oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 as long as metadata policies in all new cross-federation chains do not create merge conflicts.

-The challenge here is if the policies that govern interaction within the context of one federation are created in a way that cant be merged with the policies of the other federation.
+The challenge here is if the policies that govern interaction within the context of one federation are created in a way that can't be merged with the policies of the other federation.
 This could be the situation, for example, if federation B applies a local policy that requires support for a set of scopes that are not allowed in the context of federation A, or a similar situation.